The 2014 National Curriculum for Maths aims to ensure that all children:

 - Teachers use precise questioning in class to test conceptual and procedural knowledge and assess children regularly to identify those requiring intervention, so that all children keep up.

-To ensure whole consistency and progression, the school follows the White Rose Maths Hub principles.
+To ensure whole consistency and progression, the school follows the Power Maths scheme using the White Rose Maths Hub principles.
 New concepts are shared within the context of an initial related problem, which children are able to discuss in partners.
 This initial problem solving activity prompts discussion and reasoning.
 In KS1, these problems are almost always presented with objects (concrete manipulatives) for children to use.
 Children may also use manipulatives in KS2.
 Teachers use careful questioning and maths talk to draw out children’s discussions and their reasoning.
 The class teacher then leads children through strategies for solving the problem, including those already discussed.
 Independent work provides the means for all children to develop their fluency further, before progressing to more complex related problems.
 Mathematical topics are taught in blocks, to enable the achievement of ‘mastery’ over time.
 Each lesson phase provides the means to achieve greater depth, with more able children being offered rich and sophisticated problems, as well as exploratory, investigative tasks, within the lesson as appropriate.

 The school has a supportive ethos and our approaches support the children in developing their collaborative and independent skills, as well as empathy and the need to recognise the achievement of others.
 Children can underperform in Mathematics because they think they can’t do it or are not naturally good at it.
 Following the maths mastery ethos addresses these preconceptions by ensuring that all children experience challenge and success in Mathematics by developing a growth mindset.
 Regular and ongoing assessment informs teaching, as well as intervention, to support and enable the success of each child.
 This ensures that we are able to improve our standards across both key stages.